Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework

 \begin{proof} We bound the time and space complexity separately.

-\textbf{Time complexity.} The machine operates in a fixed sequence of deterministic phases.
-Each phase is implemented using linear tape scans, marker-based position recovery, and irreversible digit erasure.
-While individual scans are linear, several phases repeat such scans a linear number of times, leading to a quadratic total running time.
+\textbf{Time complexity.} The machine operates through a sequence of deterministic matching and subtraction phases, each implemented using linear tape scans, marker-based position recovery, and irreversible digit erasure.
+While individual scans are linear ($\bigO(n)$), certain phases are repeated proportional to the input length, resulting in quadratic total time.